trjohnst/lambda-flask-boilerplate/README.md

 botocore.exceptions.ClientError: An error occurred (404) when calling the HeadBucket operation: Not Found
 ```

 Double check your credentials!
 It's likely the `aws/credential` credentials file that you created is not setup right.
+For instance, having a different region in [zappa_settings.json](zappa_settings.json) from your `aws/config`.

 ## Anything else